7 Reasons To Supplement With Vitamin D3 If You Want A Stronger, Fitter Body

 Studies have shown that guys deficient in Vitamin D see an increase in testosterone levels once they get their Vitamin D intake sorted out through supplementation.

-Studies have noted that a daily dose of 3332iu over the course of a year increased testosterone levels.
+Additional, studies have noted that a daily dose of 3332iu over the course of a year increased testosterone levels.

 Build Stronger Bones